-Start your Tasmanian fly fishing trip with a relaxing day on the northern rivers, before heading off to the huts.
-Get into the groove, get some fish under your belt, and shake off the rust. + $250pp ($495 single angler) for a full day of river fishing.
+Start your Tasmanian fly fishing trip with a relaxing day on the northern rivers, before heading off to the wilderness.
+Get into the groove, get some fish under your belt, and shake off the rust. + $350pp ($595 single angler) for a full day of river fishing.

-Return transfers from Launceston, twin-share accommodation and equipment (if required) for the wilderness huts component your trip, all meals and beverages.
+Return transfers from Launceston, twin-share camp accommodation and equipment (if required) for the wilderness component your trip, breakfast and dinners (BYO lunch provisons).

 2 guides per booking